Hologos/hologos.github.io/_posts/2019-11-11-how-to-upgrade-clover-2.4k-to-2.5k-rev-5000+.md

 ---
 layout: post
 title: How to upgrade Clover v2.4k to v2.5k (rev. 5000+)
-categories: [ macOS, Clover Bootloader, Hackintosh ]
+categories: [ macOS, Clover, Hackintosh ]
 ---

 Guys developing Clover made a change to Clover's directory structure and somehow forgot to inform people.
 In my opinion, mentioning it in a [forum post](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2681356) is not enough.